Lendis Letifaden for occupational safety lighting in the office

 200 lux

-As these are only minimum values, it cannot be deduced from them whether compliance with the values is actually the optimum workplace lighting.
-Depending on the task or individual conditions, further optimisation measures may be necessary or appropriate in individual cases.
-This applies, for example, to older people or people with visual impairments who have higher lighting requirements due to their lower visual performance.
+Since these are only minimum requirements, it cannot be deduced from this whether compliance with the values also represents the actually optimal workplace lighting.
+Depending on the area of responsibility or individual requirements, further optimization measures may be necessary or appropriate in individual cases.
+This applies, for example, to older people or people with visual impairments who have higher lighting requirements due to their reduced visual performance.

 Sufficient daylight

 Tip: Place desks as close to daylight as possible.
-There, the desk should be positioned at right angles to the window.
-This helps to avoid or reduce glare on screens or from other surfaces, even when the brightness is high.
+The desk should be positioned at right angles to the window.
+This helps to avoid or reduce glare on screens or from other surfaces, even in bright light.

 Artificial light